gooddata/gooddata-ui/docs/pivot_table_component.md

 id: pivot_table_component
 ---

-Pivot table expands on a regular (flat) [table](table_component.md) by allowing you to reorganize and summarize selected data beyond the typical row-column relationship without the need to create a new flat table.
+Pivot table expands capabilities of a regular (flat) [table](table_component.md) by allowing you to reorganize and summarize selected data beyond the typical row-column relationship without the need to create a new flat table.

 In GoodData.UI implementation, a pivot table allows you to break measures into columns by setting attributes in the ```columns``` prop.
 You can also choose to display only attributes (without any measures).

-Pivot tables have higher limits for the number of datapoints to display than charts.
+Compared with charts, pivot tables have higher limits for the number of datapoints to display.

 ![Pivot Table Component](assets/pivot_table.png "Pivot Table Component")